nellyfabela/BetBud/README.md

 ## Usage

-As usagem the application is easy to use.
+As usage the application is easy to use.

-Th user need to signup and after that the user can login into the app and start creating bets alog with his friends.
+The user need to signup and after that the user can login into the app and start creating bets alog with his friends.

 ![alt text](assets/images/screenshot.png)

 ## Credits

-List your collaborators:
+List of collaborators:

 Jonathan Cobos [jonathanAnC0bosR]
 Nelly Fabela [nellyfabela]